 Sarah’s research and professional interests include education, behavioral science, policy implementation, and building government systems and capacity to create evidence-based policies.
 She is particularly passionate about developing environments, systems, and policies that allow children and their caregivers to thrive.

-Sarah has worked with US- and internationally-based research centers, non/intergovernmental organizations, and private corporations in areas such as behavioral science, early childhood and socio-emotional development, ed tech/blended learning and literacy, future skills readiness, and education policy.
-She comes to Brown from the Harvard Kennedy School, where her primary research interests included designing interventions that support teachers and improve their mental health as well as those that strengthen the socio-emotional development, learning, and perceptions of underserved student populations.
+Prior to The Policy Lab, Sarah’s work focused primarily on education and early childhood development.
+She has worked with US- and internationally-based research centers, non/intergovernmental organizations, academic institutions, and private corporations in areas such as behavioral science, early childhood and socio-emotional development, ed tech/blended learning and literacy, future skills readiness, education policy, arts education, and teacher mental health and wellbeing.

-Sarah began her career as an educator at a Title 1 school where she started a Mandarin program, taught struggling readers, and supported new teachers, as well as in nonprofit management and fundraising.
+Sarah began her career as an educator at a Title 1 school (where she started a Mandarin program, taught struggling readers, and supported new teachers) and in nonprofit management.
 She holds an Ed.M. in International Education Policy from the Harvard Graduate School of Education, a B.Mus. in Music Composition/Theory, English, and Asian Studies from Vanderbilt University, and a Certificate in Nonprofit Leadership from Rice University.

-Outside the lab, Sarah can be found trying new recipes (particularly those that bring a taste of Singapore, where she is from), enjoying the ballet and symphony, and discovering new teas.
+Outside the lab, Sarah can be found enjoying the ballet and symphony, discovering new teas, and trying new recipes -- particularly those that bring a taste of home (Singapore).